gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 plt.show(): This displays the figure with the image.
 The image will be shown in a separate window or inline, depending on your environment.

 This code snippet is a quick way to visually inspect the first image in your dataset.
 If you have more images and you want to visualize them, you might consider using a loop or a grid layout to display multiple images.
-If you have any specific questions about the output or if you'd like to perform additional visualization tasks, feel free to let me know!
+If you have any specific questions about the output.

 ```
 patch_size = 64
 ```
-It looks like you've set the variable patch_size to the value 64.
+It looks like we've set the variable patch_size to the value 64.
 This variable likely represents the size of patches that will be extracted from the images during the training or testing process.

 For example, in the context of image processing or deep learning, you might be dividing your images into smaller patches (sub-images) of size 64x64 pixels.
 This is a common practice to train models on smaller parts of the images, allowing them to learn patterns and features more effectively.

 If you use this patch_size later in your code, it may be involved in tasks such as data preprocessing, data augmentation, or specifying the input size for your neural network.

-If you have additional code or specific questions about how this patch_size variable is used, feel free to share, and I'll be happy to assist you further!

 ```
 # Patches are extracted from all images and combined into a single numpy array